Ordisoftware/Hebrew-Calendar/README.md

 ## Download

-**What's new in the latest version 8.7**
+**What's new in the latest version 9.0**

-- Fixed wrong linked parashah description shown from the navigation window.
+- Added lunar months board with hebrew names, meanings, lettriqs and tools.
+- Some fixes and improvements.

 [Last release](https://github.com/Ordisoftware/Hebrew-Calendar/releases/latest)